Mongolia Birding and Culture Tour

 Printable Bird List

-(Checklist of birds that we have seen on this trip)
+(Checklist of birds that we have seen on our summer tours)

-• Adventure level: Moderate - Adventurous, please check "Welcome" page for definition
+- Adventure level: Adventurous, please check "Welcome" page for definition

 Special offer: Included with your trip (one per room) is a copy of the field guide “Birds of Mongolia (Princeton Field Guides) by Gombobaatar "Gomboo" Sundev and Christopher W. Leahy.
 You will receive this when you reserve your trip so you will have time to study and know the beautiful birds of Mongolia.